AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-2/formElement.md

 *Be a self-starter.
 Do it now!
 When you don't know how to do something, start.
 Beware of the paralysis of analysis.
 Be a person of action. —Mamie McCullough*

-The Form Element is used to create, you guessed it, forms!
+Let's zoom in a little from those higher-level view and talk about a specific element we haven't worked with yet, the Form Element.
+As you might have guessed it's used to create forms!
 Or as defined by [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form):

  > "The HTML `<form>` element represents a document section containing interactive controls for submitting information."